DBB-Software/next-serverless-deployment/README.md

 ## CLI

 ### bootstrap
-Adds support of CDK to AWS account.
+Creates all CDK resources for AWS account.
 This needs to be called just once for specific AWS region.
 ```bash
 @dbbs/next-serverless-deployment bootstrap
 ```